 Your landlord can make reasonable deductions from the deposit if:

-- the property has been damaged
+- you've damaged the property

 - items are missing